 - 2 large eggs

-- 1. Bring the maple syrup to a boil with the star anise in a large heavy-bottomed saucepan over medium-high heat and cook until a candy thermometer registers reads 240°F (116°C).
+- Bring the maple syrup and the star anise to a boil in a large heavy-bottomed saucepan over medium-high heat and cook until a candy thermometer registers reads 240°F (116°C).
 (If you don’t have a thermometer, you can use this test to determine whether the temperature is right: Dip a fork in the mixture and let it drip on your work counter; at 240°F (116°C), once cooled, the sugar droplets should be somewhat gummy and firm, not sticking to your finger when you touch them lightly.)

-- 5. Using a cherry pitter, remove the cherries’ pits.
+- Using a cherry pitter, remove the pits from the cherries.

-- 6. Run a paring knife down one of the vanilla beans and scrape the seeds into a medium heavy-bottomed saucepan; add the split pod as well.
-Add the port and sugar, bring to a simmer, and let cook for 5 minutes.
+- Run a paring knife down one of the vanilla beans to split it and scrape the seeds into a medium heavy-bottomed saucepan and then toss in the pod as well.
+Add the port and sugar, bring to a simmer, and cook for 5 minutes.
 Add the pitted cherries, bring to a boil, then reduce the heat to a simmer and cook for 10 minutes, making sure to stir the mixture gently 2 or 3 times.
-Pour the compote into a bowl and chill over a larger bowl of ice until cool.
+Pour the compote into a bowl and nestle it inside a larger bowl filled halfway with ice until cool.
 (The compote will keep in an airtight container in the refrigerator for up to 3 days.)

-- 8. Trim off the hard brown crusts of the brioche and cut each slice into about 6 rectangles measuring 1 1/4 by 1 1/2 inches.
+- Trim the hard brown crusts from the brioche and cut each slice into about 6 rectangles, each measuring 1 1/4 by 1 1/2 inches.
 Lay these rectangular pieces of bread on a baking sheet and drizzle the melted butter over them.
 Bake until the rectangles are a golden brown.
 Set aside.
 Reduce the oven temperature to 275°F (135°C).

-- 10. Meanwhile, in a medium bowl, whisk together the sugar, salt, egg yolks, and whole eggs.
+- Meanwhile, in a medium bowl, whisk together the sugar, salt, egg yolks, and whole eggs.
 Slowly whisk some of the hot liquid into the egg mixture to warm it.
 Gradually pour the warmed egg mixture into the hot cream mixture, whisking the cream constantly as you pour.
-Don’t cook the custard; set it aside until the next step.
+Set aside.
 Remove the vanilla pod.
-(Wash and dry it over the oven for another use.)
+(You can wash, dry, and reserve it for another use.)